KyoSherlock/ExpandableLayout/README.md

     </com.kyo.expandable.ExpandableLayout>
 ```
 # Proguard
 Please add the following line in the proguard-rules.pro of your main module.
-It is because I use ObjectAnimator that maps "height" -> setHeight
+It is because I use ObjectAnimator that maps "height" -> setHeight(ExpandableLayout.LayoutParam.setHeight).

 ```xml
 -keep class com.kyo.expandablelayout.** {*;}